sahib/rmlint/docs/rmlint.1.rst

   * *no_header*: Do not write a first line describing the column headers.
   * *unique*: Include unique files in the output.

 * ``sh``: Output all found lint as shell script This formatter is activated as default.

-  available options:
+  Available options:

   * *cmd*: Specify a user defined command to run on duplicates.
     The command can be any valid ``/bin/sh``-expression.
 The duplicate